cwonrails/jgthms.github.io/_posts/2014-05-19-order-and-hierarchy-in-menus.md

   <figcaption>Chrome Android's first menu screen</figcaption>
 </figure>

-Apart from the `Back`, `Forward`, and `Favorite` buttons, all the other items appear identical.
+Apart from the `Back`, `Forward`, and `Favourite` buttons, all the other items appear identical.
 But apart from their visual similarity, their respective **position** determines their importance ; a higher position denotes a more significant role (especially when using the useful one-swipe-only interaction).

 It's therefore natural to find the 'New tab' button in 1st position.
 But the others buttons' relative position?